 1. Invest in good travel pouches or Dopp kit

 I noticed a huge difference in how I packed when I invested in a better suitcase and packing cubes and the same is true for my makeup bag.
 I went through a few different models before settling on a Lululemon men’s Dopp kit.
 The reason I love it is because it splits into two sides, one of which is clear so the TSA can see my liquids.
 Unfortunately, it’s no longer available, but there are many out there to choose from.
+Looking for the best dopp kit for travel?
 You just have to decide what works for your lifestyle and habits: many small pouches?
 Keeping makeup and toiletries separate?
 Having them all in one bag that hangs in the shower or on a door hook?
 Figure out what works for you and invest in a bag that is sturdy and easy to clean.

 2. Minimize the mess

 Recently, I needed to upgrade my foundation makeup brush and after going back and forth for weeks, I decided to spend a little more for an expensive Hourglass retractable buffing brush.
 I liked it because it had good reviews and it had a lid.
 In fact, I’ve slowly been swapping all my MVP brushes with ones with lids.
 That’s because it’s so much easier to keep my makeup bag clean when there are no rogue brushes and products going everywhere.
 The second piece of advice I’ve learned the hard way was to double check if everything is closed and secured before traveling.
 I have a bad habit of half-closing some items on my counter and then when I’m packing, I don’t double-check if the lid is tight or even if it still closes properly.